-The international conventions or treaties to which Hong Kong is a party include:
+The following are the international conventions or treaties to which Hong Kong is a party:

-- the United Nations Convention against Illicit Traffic in Narcotic Drugs and Psychotropic Substances; - the United Nations Convention against Transnational Organized Crime; - · the United Nations Convention against Corruption; and - the Convention on the Service Abroad of Judicial and Extrajudicial Documents in Civil or Commercial Matters.
+- the United Nations Convention against Illicit Traffic in Narcotic Drugs and Psychotropic Substances; - the United Nations Convention against Transnational Organized Crime; - the United Nations Convention against Corruption; and - the Hague Convention on the Service Abroad of Judicial and Extrajudicial Documents in Civil or Commercial Matters.

-On the domestic front, Hong Kong has enacted legislation to implement the new international arrangements for cooperation in criminal matters, including the Mutual Legal Assistance in Criminal Matters Ordinance.
+Domestically, Hong Kong has enacted legislation to implement the new international arrangements for cooperation in criminal matters, including the Mutual Legal Assistance in Criminal Matters Ordinance.

-Further, Hong Kong also participates as a member of certain international organisations and conferences using its own name, such as the Financial Action Task Force against Money Laundering.
+Further, Hong Kong also participates as a member of certain international organisations and conferences on its own, using the name Hong Kong, China, such as the Financial Action Task Force against Money Laundering.

-38 Private prosecutions
+Private prosecutions